cloudmesh-community/hid-sp18-417/tutorial/README.md

 ## Setting up static IP and HostName

 HostName:
-Hostname can be given by clicking the top left Pi icon> preferences> or by :
+Hostname can be given by clicking the top right wifi icon> network setting>

+or by :

 ``
 sudo nano /etc/hostname
 ``

+static IP similarly can be given by
+Hostname can be given by clicking the top right wifi icon> network setting> make sure you give both etho and wlan0 setting for both LAN and Wifi communication

+or by modifying the following in ``/etc/dhcpcd.conf``